OQuPy: Open Quantum Systems in Python

-A Python 3 package to efficiently compute non-Markovian open quantum systems.
+A Python package to efficiently simulate non-Markovian open quantum systems with process tensors.

 This open source project aims to facilitate versatile numerical tools to efficiently compute the dynamics of quantum systems that are possibly strongly coupled to structured environments.
-It allows to conveniently apply several numerical methods related to the time evolving matrix product operator (TEMPO) [1-2] and the process tensor (PT) approach to open quantum systems [3-5].
-This includes methods to compute …
+It offers the convenient application of several numerical methods that combine the conceptional advantages of the process tensor framework [1], with the numerical efficiency of tensor networks.

-the dynamics of an open many-body system with one-to-all light-matter coupling [9].
+ensembles of open many-body systems with many-to-one coupling [7].

 [2] Strathearn et al., New J. Phys.
 19(9), p.093009 (2017).